Khmer Rouge Tribunal: Domestic response

-The ECCC has received broad public support.
-As a result of extensive outreach initiatives, more than 353,000 people have observed or participated in the court's proceedings.
+As a result of the extensive outreach initiatives, more than 353,000 people observed or participated in the court's proceedings.
 In Case 001, 36,493 people observed the trial and appeal hearings.
 In Case 002, the first trial involving multiple Khmer Rouge leaders, 98,670 people attended the 212-day trial hearings.
-In addition, nearly 67,000 people from rural areas in Cambodia have attended ECCC community video screenings.
-The ECCC has also taken steps to involve younger members of the community by educating them on the court proceedings.
+In addition, nearly 67,000 people from rural areas in Cambodia attended ECCC community video screenings.
+The ECCC also took steps to involve younger members of the community by educating them on the court proceedings.
 According to a survey conducted by the International Republican Institute, 67% of the respondents replied that they "very much agree" with a trial against the top Khmer Rouge leaders.
 In a more recent population survey conducted by University of California, Berkeley, 83% of the respondents agreed that the ECCC should be involved in responding to what happened during the Khmer Rouge regime.
-The same survey also concluded that the awareness of the ECCC had increased from 2008 to 2010.
+The same survey also concluded that the awareness of the ECCC had substantially increased from 2008 to 2010.